How to Apply to Graduate Programs

 - A personal/Skype interview with members of the graduate faculty

-The applicant deadline is December 31 of any given year for the following year fall semester.
-All credentials needed to complete the application file must be submitted by the end of December of each year, December 31 in order to be considered for admissions.
-Any applications received after the deadline date of December 31 will no longer be processed.
+The applicant deadline is January 12 of any given year for the following fall semester.
+All credentials needed to complete the application file must be submitted by January 12 in order to be considered for admissions.
+Any applications received after the deadline date of January 12 will no longer be processed.

 Admission to the Graduate School at Penn State to pursue a graduate degree requires that prospective students select a specific graduate program (field of study) and graduate degree (e.g., Ph.D., M.S., M.Ed., M.B.A., etc.), and submit all application materials required for that graduate degree program, in addition to the University-wide requirements of the Graduate School.
 Graduate School admission requirements include: